molbrown/spreedly_airlines/README.md

 # spreedly_airlines

+A project to experience the Spreedly API from the customer's perspective.
+View my 'live' site here: [Spreedly Airlines](https://molly-airlines.herokuapp.com/)

 Notes on my experience:

 - I had the hardest time understanding how to fold PMD into my app.
 The "receiver" is not as intuitive as a gateway, but having the "Expedia" example helps to get a comparitive context.